-BDDS has extensive experience in helping clients with problems where building construction has been carried out without Council or building approval.
+BDDS has extensive experience in helping clients with situations where building construction has been carried out without formal approval from either Council or Private Certifier.

 Council under certain circumstances have the authority to have these illegal structures demolished and the works reinstated as was originally constructed.
-Usually a fine is imposed and an order is given by Council to have works rectified within a certain period of time.
+Usually, a fine is imposed, and an order is given by Council to have works rectified within a certain period.

-It is important if you receive a notice from your local council , not to ignore the notice but to seek advice on how the problem can be resolved.
+It is important if you receive an order from your local Council, not to ignore the order but to seek advice on how the problem can be resolved.
 Council should be notified that you are seeking that advice.